Appearance

 Zypr uses a mixing process to evaluate resource state transformation of a resource pool.
 But unlike the above soda example and fixed-time refresh policies, Zypr doesn't rely on a predefined mixing formula.
 Instead, Zypr identifies the future mixing formulas that produces the lowest total cost over time.
 How that is accomplished is generalized by the following rate equations:

-Although these rate equations provide a good generalization of state transformation for a "smooth" mixing process, infrastructure inventory and resource consumption behavior primarily evolves by way of discontinuous forcing terms corresponding to changes in discrete units and events (e.g., a hardware configuration change).
+To that end, these rate equations provide a sound generalization of state transformation for a "smooth" mixing process.
+However, infrastructure inventory and resource consumption behavior primarily evolves by way of discontinuous forcing terms corresponding to changes in discrete units and events at identifiable times (e.g., a hardware configuration change, a price change for software, etc.).

-Zypr therefore uses numerical methods and piecewise operations to inject discrete events into the evolution process to more precisely evaluate a far larger feasible solution space than what's considered when utilizing fixed-formula methods.
+Zypr therefore uses numerical methods and piecewise operations to inject discrete events into the evolution process to more precisely evaluate a far larger feasible solution space than what's considered when utilizing fixed-formula methods (e.g., refresh servers every five years).
 You can find more detail here about how Zypr works.

 Scalable Inventory Policy